Matrix De Rham complex and quantum A-infinity algebras: Even scalar product.

 The subgroup $GQ(U)\subset GL(U)$, preserving the odd involution $p$:

 is the super group, which is acts on the Lie algebra $q(U)$ via the adjoint representation.
-For this odd analog of the general linear group, it follows from the results of \cite{S} that, taking invariants in the tensor powers of the coadjoint representation, remarkably gives precisely the twisted group algebras $k[\mathbb{S}_{n}]^{\prime }$, which appeared in \cite{B1} in order to describe the quantum master equation of noncommutative Batalin-Vilkovisky geometry in the even scalar product case.
-The description of $GQ(U)-$ invariants in terms of products of odd traces, based on this, seems to be new.
+The supergroup $GQ$ is an odd analog of the general linear group $GL$.
+In order to desctribe the quantum master equation of noncommutative Batalin-Vilkovisky geometry in the even scalar product case I've introduced in \cite{B1} the twisted group algebras $k[\mathbb{S} _{n}]^{\prime }$.
+Next proposition shows that, as it follows from the results of \cite{S}, taking invariants in the tensor powers of the coadjoint representation of $q(U)$ gives precisely this twisted group algebras $k[ \mathbb{S}_{n}]^{\prime }$, in complete analogy with the result for $gl(U)$.
+The description of $q(U)-$invariants in terms of products of odd traces based on this seems to be new.